BRITE-REU/programming-workshops/source/workshops/01_linux_bash/nav_files.rst

 All right, you can see and change a lot of a file's metadata, but how about its content?

--``cat`` - "Concatenate."
+- ``cat`` - "Concatenate."
 Will concatenate the content of the files given as arguments and print the entire content of a file(s) to the screen.

 .. image:: images/file_stuff_cat.png
    :width: 40pt

--``head`` - Prints the first 10 lines of the files.
+- ``head`` - Prints the first 10 lines of the files.
 You can also set how many lines you want it to print out instead of 10.
--``tail`` - Prints the last 10 lines of the files.
+- ``tail`` - Prints the last 10 lines of the files.
 You can also set how many lines you want it to print out instead of 10.

 .. image:: images/file_stuff_coin.png
    :width: 40pt

--``less`` - Gives you the contents of a file one page at a time.
+- ``less`` - Gives you the contents of a file one page at a time.
 Will sometimes allow you to read a compressed file without uncompressing it first.

 .. image:: images/file_stuff_less1.png
    :width: 40pt